hoytech/quadrable/README.md

 LMDB is a B+ tree database, unlike Log-Structured-Merge (LSM) databases such as LevelDB.
 Compared to LevelDB, LMDB has better read performance and uses the CPU more efficiently.
 It has instant recovery after a crash, suffers from less write amplification, offers real ACID transactions and multi-process access (in addition to multi-thread), and is less likely to suffer data corruption.

 LMDB supports multi-version concurrency control (MVCC).
 This is great for concurrency, because writers don't block readers, and readers don't block anybody (in fact there are no locks or system calls at all in the read path).
 But yes, this does mean that Quadrable has built a copy-on-write layer on top of a copy-on-write database.
-This is necessary because LMDB's MVCC snapshots are not persistent (they cannot outlive a single transaction), and because our nodes are more granular than LMDB's B+ tree pages.
+This is necessary because LMDB's MVCC snapshots are not persistent (they cannot outlive a transaction), and because our nodes are more granular than LMDB's B+ tree pages.

 ### nodeId